 Imagine the silkiest, smoothest mashed potatoes you’ve ever had.
-Rich, creamy and lump free.
+Rich, creamy, and lump-free.
 Got it?
-Well that’s exactly what pureed veggies are like.
+Well, that’s exactly what pureed veggies are like.
 They appear somewhat fancy and are found all the time in upscale restaurants.
 But they’re really just as simple as mashed potatoes, if not more so.
-I don’t think they require the embellishments mashed potatoes sometimes need to reach that perfect consistency.
+I don’t think they require embellishments.
+Mashed potatoes sometimes need to reach that perfect consistency.

 You can use the same technique for all kinds of root vegetables.
-Potatoes and sweet potatoes are obvious choices, but also consider rutabaga, celeriac, beets, squash, carrots and turnips.
+Potatoes and sweet potatoes are obvious choices, and consider rutabaga, celeriac, beets, squash, carrots, and turnips.
 Mix and match if you’d like.

-While I often just keep the skins on root veggies like turnips, for a smooth purée you do need to peel.
-A note about turnips: there are both small, spring varieties that come with their greens attached, and then the larger, heartier winter variety without greens, which is the kind you’ll find this time of year.
+While I often keep the skins on root veggies like turnips, for a smooth purée, you do need to peel.
+A note about turnips: there are both small spring varieties that come with their greens attached, and then the larger, heartier winter variety without greens, which is the kind you’ll find this time of year.

 Here are the potatoes I added to fool that friend of mine.

 When done, drain and keep a bit of the cooking liquid just in case you need it.
-If you prefer, you could mash rather than purée, but if you have yourself an immersion blender these couldn’t be easier.
-Just give it a few whirls and you’ve got yourself puréed turnips.
+If you prefer, you could mash rather than purée, but if you have an immersion blender, these couldn’t be easier.
+Just give it a few whirls, and you’ve got yourself puréed turnips.
 Unlike mashed, I didn’t see the need for an addition of cream or butter.
-Though a swirl of olive oil over top was just right.
+However, a swirl of olive oil over the top was just right.
 And if they aren’t working out well, slowly work in the cooking liquid.

-Use puréed veggies like this as a bed for burgers, meatballs, cuts of meat, green veggies like broccoli or asparagus or even as a sauce, condiment or dip.
+Use puréed veggies like this as a bed for burgers, meatballs, cuts of meat, green veggies like broccoli or asparagus, or even a sauce, condiment, or dip.
 Get creative.

 - 1 cup milk